nlohr1/RasPi-automated-On-Off-circuit/README.md

 Shut-down Signal by absence of Main-Power
 -----------------------------------------
 If the Main-Power (f.ex.
 230VAC or 24VDC for a 3D-Printer) is shut-off (per Main-Switch or Remote-Switch), this Circuit gets the missing
-Power-Voltage through an Optocoupler, which signals the Raspi to run the above mentionned shutdown-script before shutting-off himself.
+Power through an Optocoupler, which signals the Raspi to run the above mentionned shutdown-script before the Circuit switches the
-After a waiting-time of about 30 seconds the Circuit switches RasPi's 5V-Power-line off, after that only the small USB-Power-Supply consuming a few mA waiting for the RasPi beeing powered-on again...
+5V-Power-line off after a waiting-time of about 30 seconds.
+After that only the small USB-Power-Supply rests "On", consuming only a few mA sensing for presence of Main-Power, and if so, the (USB) 5V-Power-line is switched on again.

 Design: Mains-Power (~230VAC) on the Optocoupler!
 -------